axelarnetwork/axelar-docs/STYLE-GUIDE.md

 **Not recommended**

-`sendToMany` will need to get the address of a token from its symbol, send funds to another address, approve the gateway to spend funds, and encode the recipient addresses on the destination chain to ensure that they are `byte`s, since GMP messages must be of this type.
-It will have a list of `byte`s as output.
+`sendToMany` will need to get the address of a token from its symbol, send funds to another address, approve the gateway to spend funds, and encode the recipient addresses on the destination chain to ensure that they are `bytes`, since GMP messages must be of this type.
+It will have a list of `bytes` as output.

 ```
 function sendToMany(